Pelfox/Portalify/README.md

 # Portalify

-A lightweight and customizable Minecraft plugin for Paper 1.21.8 that allows players to create teleportation portals using End Portal Frames.
+A lightweight Minecraft plugin for Paper 1.21.8 that allows players to create teleportation portals using End Portal Frames.

 ### Features